AMD Athlon Silver 10 specifications and in-depth review

 Pros

-• Efficient power consumption with a low 15W TDP, making it suitable for power-conscious laptop and desktop builds.
+• Built on a 6 nm process with a 15W TDP, making it suited for thin and power-efficient laptop and desktop designs

 Cons